nomad-coe/nomad/docs/develop/setup.md

     ```

     Next we install the `nomad` package itself (including all extras).
 The `-e`
-    option will install the NOMAD with symbolic links allowing you to change
+    option will install NOMAD with symbolic links that allow you to change
     the code without having to reinstall after each change.

     ```sh
     pip install -e .[parsing,infrastructure,dev]
     ```

-    If pip tries to use and compile sources and this creates errors, it can be told to prefer binary version:
+   If pip tries to use and compile sources that create errors, it can be told to prefer the binary version:

     ```sh
     pip install -e .[parsing,infrastructure,dev] --prefer-binary